metabrainz/melba/docs/ARCHITECTURE.md

          - The listener task is delayed for currently 5 seconds, so that no matter how many URLs are passed to the channel, it only receives 1 URL per 5 seconds, in order to work under IA rate limits.
 3. `retry/cleanup task`
    - Runs every 24 hours, and does the following:
-     1. If the `status` of the URL archival is `success`, and the URL is present in the table for more than 24 hours, cleans it.
+     1. If the `status` of the URL archival is `success` and the URL is present in the table for more than 24 hours, or if it is `failed`, the task will clean it.
-     2. In case the URL's status is still null which means pending, it resends the URL to `archive_urls` channel from `notify_archive_urls` function, so that it can be re-archived.
+     2. In case the URL's status is `error`, it resends the URL to `archive_urls` channel from `notify_archive_urls` function, so that it can be re-archived.

+- The status of each row in `internet_archive_urls` can have 5 values:
+  1. NotStarted
+  2. Processing
+  3. Success
+  4. StatusError
+  5. Failed